 Dragon’s Dogma is one of those games that mixed a few elements and supported it with a surprisingly deep and weird story arc.

 It must be said though, that the juice of the game is still in fighting monsters.
 Weighty and impactful combat model makes you FEEL when your attacks hit.
 Landing a fully charged Arc of Deliverance on a swooping griffin feels absolutely amazing.

 Climbable monsters are another great feature.
 In Monster Hunter you need to land on a creature’s back to start wearing it down.
 In Dragon’s Dogma, you can grab onto it at any time and just climb up to strike a weak spot or tire the monster out.
 As a result, killing humongous beasts feels truly empowering.
 Especially if you customize your character to look like Guts from Berserk.

 God Eater 3

 |Monster type:||Demonic beasts known as Aragami|

-Two main points of divergence from the Monster Hunter formula are characters look like they were dragged straight out of shounen manga and individual hunts are faster and slightly less methodical than in MHW.
-The weapons are also quite outrageous, although that’s par for the course in many a Japanese action game.
-God Eater is like a flashy middle-ground between Monster Hunter World and Devil May Cry all set in a classic post-apocalyptic environment known from many Japanese anime and mangas.
+Individual hunts are substantially faster and slightly less methodical than in MHW.
+The weapons are also quite outrageous, although that’s parred for the course for many Japanese action games.
+God Eater is like a flashy middle-ground between Monster Hunter World and Devil May Cry all set in a post-apocalyptic environment.

 Horizon: Zero Dawn